Using Kaizen to Improve as a Developer

 - Abstract Factory

 - Factory Method

 Once I know each one then I will proceed learning the Behavioral Design patterns:

 - Template Method

 Finally, I can move on to the Structural Design patterns:

-As you can see, I am taking the process slow.
+As you can see, I am taking the process slowly.
 I am making sure that I do the least amount that I can, making sure that I bypass the brain fear.
 This process will keep going until I get to the point where I can write and know each design pattern.
 This plan is for me but can be used for anyone who wishes.
-You might need to revise the plan to fit your specific needs but this should be a good enough idea to get you started.
+You might need to revise the plan to fit your specific needs, but this should be a good enough idea to get you started.
 When the steps are easy enough, the mind will usually take over and leapfrog over obstacles to achieve your goal.
 You will hit a wall of resistance but do not give up.
 Instead, try scaling back the size of your steps until you are comfortable again.